swapnil1023/outline/project.md

 ## Requirements
 - [Research](https://uxplanet.org/best-practices-in-mobile-app-design-in-2020-7f5026818ade) about good design practices.
 Learn how you can make your app more accessible and user friendly.
 - Evaluate your choice of widgets to use; fancier ones are appealing but keep utility in mind while making the choice.
 Check [here](https://github.com/Solido/awesome-flutter) for some cool widgets.
-- Start with building the Homescreen, which should look like the image below.
-Use the [material.io](https://material.io/) for many designing and development resources.
+- Start with making the Homescreen, which should look like the image below.
+Use the [Material.io](https://material.io/) for many designing and development resources.
 That navigation bar can be made using the curved navigation bar package available at pub.dev.
 Location icon shows the current location of the device, check this [page](https://www.digitalocean.com/community/tutorials/flutter-geolocator-plugin) out for a detailed walk through.
-I recommend putting all the location service related code in a seperate dart file in the functionalities directory.The horizontal scrollable list under "Top stores nearby" shows all the stores nearby.
+I recommend placing all the location service related code in a seperate dart file in the functionalities directory.The horizontal scrollable list under "Top stores nearby" shows all the stores nearby.
 We'll later discuss how to query stores based on the current location.

   ![homescreen_image](images/homescreen.png)
 - Build the discover page.
 It's a very basic page with a tab-bar in it, the catagories which will show products of that particular catagory, and the Shops tab which will show the products of that particular shop.
 Showing products of a particular shop or catagory or both can be tackled with simlple firestore queries.